-"And so, taking the long view, the situation in Europe resolves itself into a struggle among three momentous contending forces: the age-old power of the British Empire, the rebirth of Germany's national pride of military concurred under the insanely glever quest under the insanely clever leadership of a fanatic, and the growing mysterious force of Communism led by the crafty Asiatic, Stalin.
+"And so, taking the long view, the situation in Europe resolves itself into a struggle among three momentous contending forces: the age-old power of the British Empire, the rebirth of Germany's national pride of military conquest under the insanely clever leadership of a fanatic, and the growing mysterious force of Communism led by the crafty Asiatic,

-Suddenly Joyce did not want to go .
+Stalin.
+Suddenly Joyce did not want to go in.
 She couldn't.
-She could not face Paul, knowing that he had been prideradi, knowing that he had been pridefully reading this-this warmed-over political analysis-aloud to Hope.
+She could not face Paul, knowing that he had been pridefully reading this-this warmed-over political analysis-aloud to Hope.
 He hadn't offered to read it to her, or to let her read it.
 Was it because he had sensed her disapproval, and been hurt by it?
 Or was it because in his heart he knew how right she was to disapprove?
 More than ever, now, she was sure that this was not the sort of thing Paul could do-Paul with his sure, human touch, his quick eye for the intimate details of a scene.
-Those were great gifts, too great to be discarded in favor of windy platitudes and pompous re-statements of political theories that must be the merest commonplaces to real experts merest commonplaces to real experts on world affairs.
+Those were great gifts, too great to be discarded in favor of windy platitudes and pompous re-statements of political theories that must be the merest commonplaces to real experts on world affairs.

 Then she heard Tiny, the man Paul had called an insensitive lug, saying gently, "That's probably not a fair sample of the book.
+Anyway, they sample of the book.
 Anyway, they all have to have spots like this to impress the public.
 Besides, this is a first draft."